tersekmatija/lwcc/README.md

 **Note**: Not all *model_weights* are supported with all *model_names*.
 See the above table for possible combinations.

+## How does it work?
+The goal of crowd counting methods is to determine the number of people present in a particular area.
+There exist many approaches (detection, regression, density-based approaches), however, since 2015 many convolutional neural network (CNN) based approaches have been proposed.
+The basic idea behind CNN based approaches is that they normally try to predict the density map from the input image and infer the count from it.
+These models differ in the use of different backbones, loss functions, additional maps, etc. If you are interested in a particular algorithm, you are welcome to read the paper belonging to the specific model.

 ## FAQ - Frequently asked questions

 #### Can I see some more examples of LWCC in action?